 Being too generous with permissions and access

 This is a big one and could easily be its own blog.
-There are a substantial number of ways in which access can create the greatest security risk.
+There are numerous ways in which access can create the greatest security risk.
 We won’t be able to cover them all here.
-However, we’ve highlighted a few that you should watch out for:
+However, we’ve highlighted a few that to watch out for:

 Failing to guard your secrets